3345/smile_cs169/README.md

 ```
    - You can submit multiple times, after intermediate tasks, but on the deadline
       you need to have submitted the end result.

+1. Watch Piazza and the class web site for the link to a form where you will
+   have to submit the url to your project.